bcgov/aps-infra-platform/documentation/guides/owner-journey.md

 ### 9.6 Manage Access

-> Note: To manage access to your APIs, you must have the `Access.Manage` role for the Namespace.
+> Note: To manage access to your APIs, you must have the `Access.Manage` permission for the Namespace.

-As an API Provider, you can manage this new Consumer by going to the `Namespaces` tab, and selecting `Consumers`.
+As an Access Manager, you can manage this new Consumer by going to the `Namespaces` tab, and selecting `Consumers`.

 Here you should see the newly created Consumer.
 Click on the `name`.